IN THIS ARTICLE

 - CR2032 coin cell battery from Qumulo Care for each applicable node

-- Bootable USB drive flashed with the latest Qumulo Core installer image
+- Bootable USB drive flashed with minimum Qumulo Core 6.2.1 installer image

 Note: To obtain the image, contact Qumulo Care.
 For more information see Create a Qumulo Core USB Installer Key.